adaly6/iron-law/README.md

-# Outliers in Canadian Hockey Players: An Analysis Inspired by Malcolm Gladwell's "Outliers"
+# Anomalies in Canadian Hockey Players: An Analysis Inspired by Malcolm Gladwell's "Outliers"

 ## Overview